 Q: Is an Employer Liable for Overtime Pay and similar damages for an FMLA Violation?

 A: The FMLA provides for a broad range of damages in the event an employer is liable for an FMLA violation.
 The statute states that an employee may be awarded “any wages, salary, employment benefits, or other compensation denied or lost to the employee by reason of the [FMLA] violation.”
-As my colleague Staci Ketay Rotman points out today in our Wage and Hour Insights blog, damages also likely include the amount of overtime the employee would have earned during the period covered by the FMLA violation.
+As my colleague Staci Ketay Rotman points out in her wage and hour blog article, damages also likely include the amount of overtime the employee would have earned during the period covered by the FMLA violation.